The Storage type – a cylinder – is usually mounted inside or outside on the floor or ground.

 The valve that controls lighting is at the lower front of the unit.

-The process uses the knob on top of the unitrol valve above large thermostat knob.
-It has “off” “Pilot” and “On” written on it.
+The process uses the knob on top of the unitrol valve above the large thermostat knob.
+It has “off” or “Pilot” and “On” written on it.

-Next to that is the pilot button, usually red.
-There is usually some kind of spark button.
+Next to that is the pilot button, which is usually red.
+There is usually a spark button as well.

-- Turn control valve to off first, and wait 5 minutes to clear any unburnt gas.
+- Turn the control valve off first, and wait for 5 minutes to clear any unburnt gas.

-- Press tab on side of knob down.
-Turn knob on control valve to pilot or spark symbol.
+- Press tab on the side of knob down.
+Turn the knob on the control valve to the pilot or spark symbol.

-- Press pilot button on side of knob and HOLD down until I tell you to let go.
+- Press the pilot button on the side of the knob, and HOLD down until I tell you to let go.

-- Press spark button down until you hear it click about 5 times, or if no spark button it is safe to light the pilot with a lit paper taper or with a long match ( not a wax taper).
-Or you can use one of those gas matches from the super market.
+- Press the spark button down until you hear it click about 5 times.
+If there is no spark button, then it is safe to light the pilot with a lit paper taper or with a long match ( not a wax taper).
+Or you can use one of the gas matches from the supermarket.

-- The pilot should have lit by now if your are holding the pilot button down.
+- The pilot should have lit by now if you are holding the pilot button down.
 You can check by looking deep inside the burner chamber after taking the cover off.

-- If this fails the water heater could be faulty – call us for service.
+- If this fails, then the water heater could be faulty – call us for service.